 It’s hard to know how to feel for anyone who might have bought a handful of antique nails from ‘Goldie’.
 On the one hand, they were cheated.
 On the other, if they were heading south again with anything like the rosy glow imparted by my haul in the boot, it was mission accomplished.
 It’s the thrill of the hunt that counts.

-Reported by Nicola Edmonds for our AA Directions Winter 2019 issue
+Reported by Nicola Edmonds for our AA Directions Summer 2019 issue